hotstuff194k/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In the realm of coding, this translates to writing clear, concise, and maintainable code that accomplishes its tasks efficiently.
 It reminds us to avoid unnecessary complexity and over-engineering, which can lead to bugs and difficulties in future development.
 Strive for simplicity in design, APIs, and abstractions, making your code more robust, scalable, and easier to comprehend by both humans and machines."

+# 2024-01-04
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, this translates to writing clear, concise, and maintainable code that solves the problem at hand without unnecessary complexity.
+Remember, your code will be read and modified more often than it's written.
+Strive for elegance in simplicity."

+In practice, this means favoring well-structured designs, using consistent patterns, avoiding premature optimization, commenting thoughtfully, and continuously refactoring to keep your codebase clean and efficient.
+It also emphasizes the importance of choosing the right tools and abstractions for the task, as they can greatly simplify complex problems and make your solution more robust and future-proof.